 It’s such a beautiful setting, how can you resist stopping in at Stewart Cellars for a tasting?
 A small winery that sources only the best grapes from Napa and Sonoma, a labor of love you can taste in every bottle.

 Another interesting setting for a great wine tasting experience, Jessup Cellars is a mix of art gallery, sculpture art, and serious wine, all wrapped up in a casually lively setting.
 Browse the art and photography and then setting into a tasting that pairs a bit of cheese, nuts and chocolates with their wines.

-White wine lovers should make Jessup Cellars an essential stop, their Chardonnay and Sauvignon Blanc are stellar examples of their winemaking skills.
+White wine lovers should make Jessup Cellars an essential stop, their Chardonnay and Sauvignon Blanc are stellar examples of their wine making skills.
 Reds equally impressive, Jessup is a family winery makes ultra premium wines served in one of Napa's friendliest tasting rooms.
-Bring your Wine Pass as you get a two for one here, a $25 value.
+Bring your Wine Pass as you get a two for one here, save $30.

 All This Wine Tasting is Making Me Hungry!